opencryptoki/openssl-pkcs11-sign-provider/README.md

 ### p11-kit setup for opencryptoki

-To make opencryptoki available for application, which uses the p11-kit configuration, the shared object file of the opencryptoki PKCS\#11 API should be added as a module configuration to the p11-kit configuration.
+To make opencryptoki available for applications using the p11-kit configuration, the shared object file of the opencryptoki PKCS\#11 API should be added as a module configuration to the p11-kit configuration.